EMC China Lab

 What is In Vitro cytotoxicity test?

-biocompatibility cytotoxicity test refers to a category of in vitro experimental methods used to evaluate whether medical devices, biomaterials and other products exert harmfUL effects on cells.
-It mainly simulates the contact between materials and cells in the laboratory, observes changes in cell morphology, growth, metabolism and other aspects, so as to pREDict potential biological risks of materials when used in the human body.
+biocompatibility cytotoxicity test refers to a category of in vitro experimental methods used to evaluate whether medical devices, biomaterials and other products exert harmful effects on cells.
+It mainly simulates the contact between materials and cells in the laboratory, observes changes in cell morphology, growth, metabolism and other aspects, so as to predict potential biological risks of materials when used in the human body.
 It is a mandatory test item for medical devices and biomaterials before clinical application.

 What is Biocompatibility Cytotoxicity Test(图1)